gladiofreeeurope/website/content/letov/i will always be against.md

 [^1]: Sovdep was a derogatory term for the Soviet system
 [^2]: Word used is _vozhd_.
 Soviet leaders are meant in this case.

+---
+This song was featured on the episode [Yegor Letov and the National Bolsheviks](/episodes/2021-05-12-yegor-letov-and-the-national-bolsheviks/)